 2. Tap Location Services.
 Here you can view a list of apps that have access to your location information, and a toggle switch to turn off Location Services entirely.
 If you want to turn off Location Services for all apps, slide the Location Services toggle to the off position.

 3. Tap an app’s name to adjust its Location Services setting.
-(In this example, we've tapped Google Maps.)
+(In this example, we've tapped Yelp.)
 To prevent individual apps from knowing where you are, switch the Allow Location Access setting to Never.
-Apps with location permissions enabled will either always use Location Services or only use them while you’re using that specific app.
+Apps with location permissions enabled will either always use Location Services or only use them while you’re using that specific app, depending on which of the two other options you select.

 You'll also see little triangles that show you when apps and services are accessing location.
 A purple triangle means that your location was accessed recently, while a gray one will appear when an app or service has used your location in the last day.
 You'll see the outline of a location services icon for anything using a geofence, or a virtual perimeter around a location that signals when you've arrived or left.
 (Think Reminders, which can trigger a reminder based on when you leave a specific place like your home or office.)

-See Also : 33 Hidden iOS 10 Features You Need to Try
+See Also : 27 Awesome Hidden iOS 11 Features

 - The Best iOS Apps You're Not Using (But Should Be)